grannycart/by-sound-alone_source/beta-manuscript/1_Chapter.md

 Owen didn't say anything but resignedly rolled out of his rack to his feet, and rubbed his eyes before stumbling toward the cargo hold.

-Percy climbed to the control room and sat at one of the maneuvering stations with the familiar dials and gauges spread out in front of her.
+Percy climbed to the control room and sat at one of the maneuvering stations with the familiar array of dials spread out in front of her.
 The readings had not changed at all since she last left them, for the obvious reason that they had not moved.
 She took in the reading from each gauge separately, adding it to her holistic picture of the situation her boat was in.
-But the gauges were not telling her anything new.
+But she was not learning anything new.

 It suddenly occurred to her that the gauges were the wrong place to look for more input about the status of the boat.
 She would know the boat was rising before any of the gauges showed it.
-The water was being drained out so slowly that it wasn't like the boat would just pop off the bottom.
-She would feel the slight incline it had taken on settling into the bottom come off first.
+The water was being drained out so slowly that it was not like the boat would just pop off the bottom.
+She would feel the slight incline it had taken on as it had settled into the bottom come off first.
 The boat righting itself would be the first indication it was rising, and she would not need gauges to know that was happening.

 She returned to her feet, fished her control-room cigarillo pack from its nook in the wall and lit up.
-With nothing that mattered to look at, she started pacing back and forth.
+With nothing important to look at, she started pacing back and forth.
 How long now?
-She looked at her watch, but realized immediately that that particular gauge did not matter either.
+She looked at her watch, but realized immediately that that particular gauge was no longer important either.

 She glanced over at the control gauges despite herself.
 This time, just as she did, she saw the angle-of-the-boat gauge waver slightly back and forth in its little glass tube.
 Ah!
 She was wrong.
 The gauges might know first!
 Seconds later she did feel it.
 The deck under her feet changed inclination slightly.
 She reached up and grabbed a strap, and then the whole boat slowly rolled a couple of degrees towards level, shaking off its lethargic repose.
 But rising from a dead weight on the bottom of the sea was all she did.
 The boat hung there, relatively evenly trimmed, but the bulk of its weight remained supported by the bottom.

 "The trim tanks!"
 Percy remembered they had been pumping bilge water into them, but that water was still physically inside the _Prospect_.
 She looked at the ballast control panel.
 The gauge for the high-pressure air showed the system was severely depleted after their ballast blows.
 But there was still some residual pressure in the system, and the trim tanks were very small compared to the big ballast and fuel tanks.
 She reached to the valve on the ballast panel that would blow bilge water out of the trim tanks and opened it.

-There was the usual loud hiss, Percy counted a beat, and then the bow of the boat jumped off the bottom, followed quickly by the stern.
+There was the usual loud hiss, Percy counted a beat, and then the stern of the boat jumped off the bottom, followed quickly by the bow.
 The depth-under-keel gauge snapped up to two meters.
 She could hear suddenly-wakened crew members cursing loudly up at her from the crew quarters.
-She grabbed the boat PA mic, "Wake up motherfuckers!
-We have positive buoyancy."
+She grabbed the boat PA mic, "good morning motherfuckers!
+We have positive fucking buoyancy."

 [//]: # (----- invisible character break)